- Looking for best WordPress plugins?

 When you link to any post from any other post on your blog, it sends a pingback.
 With this plugin, your blog will stop sending pingbacks from the blog itself.

 This is a plug & play plugin without any extra configuration needed.

 This is a free plugin for WordPress which lets you manage all your affiliate links.

 You can read all about this plugin here.

-Easy Affiliate Links helps shorten and mask an awkward looking URL.
+Easy Affiliate Links help shorten and mask an awkward looking URL.
 It also helps in redirecting readers to your favorite affiliate programs.

-For affiliate marketers, this plugin, along with SEO Smart Links, will add a lot of value to your site.
+For affiliate marketers, this plugin, will add a lot of value to your site.